 - Front porch – provide enough space to sit in and keep luggage or dirty shoes dry in bad weather.

 - Awning – an additional watertight tarpaulin which extends over the entrance area to increase the usable area.

 - Interior and bags – A loop is often provided on the ceiling for the lantern.
-Sewn-in pockets are useful to store small parts such as car keys and flashlight and stuff you want to find quick.
+Sewn-in pockets are useful to store small parts such as car keys, a torch and stuff you want to find quick.

 What Material are the best camping tents made of?

-Quality tents are made of modern high-tech fabrics so they perform well under the extreme conditions.
+Quality tents are made of modern high-tech fabrics so they perform well under extreme conditions.
 Whether it is the family camping holiday or the expeditions in extreme environments, there is always a suitable tent to find.
 Materials used for inner and outer tent wall depends on where the tent is to be used.
 The question for the best tent material cannot be answered in general.

 The tent poles are commonly made of fiberglass, aluminum, aluminum alloys, and carbon.
 But the best tents for camping are equipped with lightweight aluminum poles.
 They guarantee sufficient stability at high loads also in extreme cold.